Leaderboard

 Showing content with the highest reputation on 09/17/2023 in all areas

-1. Hi everyone, Thought I'd write up a post to help a few people out.
+Hi everyone, Thought I'd write up a post to help a few people out.
 Spent 2 hours researching this today.
 It is possible to fit after market seats in an MB model civic without a tailored/specially fitted subframe.
 So for all of those that would like a sportier seat, or some racing seats, this is how you do it and what you need List of parts: Seat (of your choice) Universal side mount rails Base mount conversion rails (you will only need these if you are buying seats with base mount/bottom fitting only) How to install seat seat: Remover factory seats and rails from car Remove factory rails from factory seat install universal side mounts to factory rails ( some bolts may need to be removed or cut off) put factory rails back into car with universal mounts attached Install base mount conversion brackets to side mounts install seat to base mount bracket If you have a seat that is side mounts only you will not need the base mount conversion bracket. you can skip step 4 and install the seat directly to the universal side mounts.
 The great thing about the universal side mounts is that you have a lot of choice in how you can position your seat. meaning you can have more lean in the seat. be higher up or lower down. this is all depend ending on the side mounts you buy and the amount of holes available.
-List of parts and seats I used to make this possible: Seat - Sparco R100 - https://www.demon-tweeks.com/uk/sparco-r100-seat-7000253/ Side Mounts - Sparco Steel Side Mounts - https://www.demon-tweeks.com/uk/sparco-steel-side-mounts-s-s004902/ Base mount conversion - OMP Base Mount Conversion Brackets - https://www.demon-tweeks.com/uk/omp-base-mount-conversion-brackets-omphc0-0660/ Hope this helps anyone still trying to figure out how to do this.
+List of parts and seats I used to make this possible: Seat - Sparco R100 - https://www.demon-tweeks.com/uk/sparco-r100-seat-7000253/ Side Mounts - Sparco Steel Side Mounts - https://www.demon-tweeks.com/uk/sparco-steel-side-mounts-s-s004902/ Base mount conversion - OMP Base Mount Conversion Brackets - https://www.demon-tweeks.com/uk/omp-base-mount-conversion-brackets-omphc0-0660/ Hope this helps anyone still trying to figure out how to do this.4 points

-2. Hey all!
+Hey all!
 New here, although I see alot of posts are quite old, its cool to see people still active on these kinds of forums.
 I thought it would be a great place for information on potential mods, parts and specs regarding civic aerodecks.
 I know they are far more popular in the UK.
-Mine is actually the first one I've ever seen in person here in Ireland.
+Mine is actually the first one I've ever seen in person here in Ireland.3 points

 2 points

-4. Today I Didnt get much done thanks to the damp weather but i managed to get the end section of the inner sill sorted. there was a bit of rust that i was not happy with as it was heavily pitted.
+Today I Didnt get much done thanks to the damp weather but i managed to get the end section of the inner sill sorted. there was a bit of rust that i was not happy with as it was heavily pitted.
 Its where the Bolt goes up into the chassis and is spot welded to the back of the inner sill, its Sandwiched between 3 layers of metal.
 The bush mounting section, then the inner sill then the inner arch.
 Honda didnt seem to seam seal that area!! so it was left for all sorts of crap to get in and to start rotting it. so i got it all cut out, grinded it to bare metal, then zinc and weld through primed the areas, fabricated a new piece to go in from 1.5mm steel and welded it in.
-Still need to Grind down the welds but ill do that when its a bit drier.
+Still need to Grind down the welds but ill do that when its a bit drier.2 points

-6. Hey everyone I had my Honda civic MB3 for over a year now but I wanted but put a Bee R rev limiter in de car for some pops and bangs but I have a stock ecu with a 26Pin 16Pin and 22Pin connector of a D15Z8 engine.
+Hey everyone I had my Honda civic MB3 for over a year now but I wanted but put a Bee R rev limiter in de car for some pops and bangs but I have a stock ecu with a 26Pin 16Pin and 22Pin connector of a D15Z8 engine.
 So my question is it possible to put a Bee R in this car and witch wires do I need to use to make it work.
 I have looked online for information put I cant find any with this connector type.
-All of the video's online that I have seen are different wire ring and different connectors.
+All of the video's online that I have seen are different wire ring and different connectors.1 point

 1 point